Types of Credit Cards

 0% intro APR credit cards for purchases

-Some balance transfer credit cards come with the added perk of offering 0% intro APR on purchases, meaning you’ll pay no interest on any purchase during the intro period.
-There are also credit cards with 0% intro APR on purchases that don’t include a balance transfer intro APR.
+In some cases, a balance transfer credit card may also offer 0% intro APR on purchases, meaning you’ll pay no interest on any purchase during the intro period.
+On the other hand, some credit cards only offer 0% intro APR on eligible purchases, but not balance transfers.
+It’s important to determine whether a low introductory APR credit card is a balance transfer credit card or not.

-Just keep in mind that no introductory period will last forever.
-Once it expires, you’ll have to pay a higher interest rate on the balance.
+Just keep in mind that no introductory period lasts forever.
+Once it expires, you’ll have to pay a higher interest rate on any remaining balance.

 What’s the best type of credit card to have?

 There’s no single best type of credit card for everyone.
-Before deciding on a card, you’ll want to compare fees, perks, and conditions to determine which is best for your personal financial goals.
+The best credit card for you depends on your unique priorities and needs.
+Before deciding on a card, you’ll want to compare fees, perks, and terms to determine which is best for your personal financial goals.

 Just keep in mind that while you can have more than one card, applying for too many at once can affect your credit score.

 Regardless of which card you choose, remember to use it responsibly and aim to pay your balance in full each month.
-No matter your starting point, this will always put you on the road toward a better financial future.
+No matter your starting point, responsible credit habits put you on the road toward a better financial future.

 Share article